 Breathability and ventilation, while not heavily featured due to safety priorities, are optimized within the lightweight shell design.
 The helmet’s low-profile shape minimizes bulk, enabling better movement and reduced strain on the neck and shoulders.

-Overall, user feedback often highlights improved comfort over competitive entry-level helmets, correlating with the Classic Series’ reputation for practical utilitarianism.
+Overall, user feedback often highlights improved comfort compared with competitive entry-level helmets, aligning with the Classic Series’ reputation for practical, utilitarian design.

 Durability and Safety Standards